-The mental health workforce faces high education costs, which are untenable when coupled with the low salaries of the field.
-This keeps individuals from entering the field, and it also results in individuals leaving the field after three years for private practice or other higher-paying options.
 The current social worker loan forgiveness program has incredibly tight geographic restrictions that simply make no sense given the statewide workforce crisis.
 In addition, the amount funding is less than the average debt of a social worker.
-The program also excludes many other staff, including Licensed Mental Health Counselors (LMHCs) and Licensed Marriage and Family Therapists (LMFTs).
+The program also excludes many other staff, including LMHCs, LMFTs, and LPs.
 Geographic restrictions should be removed, funding should be substantially increased, and LMSWs, LMHCs and LMFTs should all have access to this program.
-We also encourage the Assembly to explore including bachelor's degree in human services, social work and related fields, to help staff in lower-level positions stay in the field.
+We also encourage the Assembly to explore including bachelor's degrees in human services, social work and related fields, to help staff in lower-level positions stay in the field.